thanhngnho/loan-risk-modeling/README.md

 * [Railway](https://railway.app) — also free, very beginner friendly
 * [Heroku](https://heroku.com) — classic option
 To switch from fake data to real data: just replace `loan_data.csv` with the Kaggle file and re-run `analysis.py`.
 No code changes needed.

+## How to Use the App

+Once you have the model trained and Flask running (`python app.py`), open your browser and go to: http://localhost:5000 or the link that directly in the terminal

+You'll see a form that looks like this:

+1. **Fill in the borrower details** — loan amount, FICO score, DTI ratio, loan grade, etc.

+2. **Click "Calculate Default Risk →"**

+3. **Get a risk score back** — the model returns a % chance of default with a color coded label:
+   - (Green) **Low Risk** — below 15% chance of defaulting
+   - (Yellow) **Medium Risk** — between 15% and 30%
+   - (Red) **High Risk** — above 30%

+**Example — safe borrower:**
+- FICO 750, Grade A, DTI 10%, 10 years employed → Low Risk

+**Example — risky borrower:**
+- FICO 620, Grade F, DTI 40%, 0 years employed → High Risk

+The score updates every time you click the button so you can try different combinations and see how each factor affects the risk score.

 ## What I Found